How is the test performed?

 To learn more about cardiovascular diagnostic services we provide, please download the brochure below.

 Further information about the PULS test is available at email@example.com

 The PULS test is currently an uninsured test.
 The cost of the PULS test is: $350

 Payment may be made by the patient when the blood sample is taken at one of our Patient Service Centres.
 For convenience, Visa, Mastercard and Debit Cards are excepted.

 Patient are encouraged to check with their private health care provider to see if coverage is provided.

 Urgent or “stat” PULS testing is not available.
 Patients clinically suspected of a serious cardiac event should be directed to a facility equipped to undertake intervention when this is required, not to a LifeLabs Patient Service Centre.
 For the same reason, biochemical markers of myocardial injury are not available on an urgent basis.

-Results will be available to you within two weeks.
+Results will be available to you within four weeks.

 People who looked at the PULS (Protein Unstable Lesion Signature Test) were also interested in: